 Join a free 90-minute guided walking tour of picturesque Pentwater, led by architectural historians.
 They will point out the varied architectural styles as well as recount early inhabitants & stories for homes and buildings in Pentwater, many of which date back to the

 1860s.
 The tour starts and ends at the Pentwater Historical Society Museum (1st and Rutledge) and takes in the beauty of the historic homes on Pentwater’s quaint residential streets.
 We also walk by civic and commercial buildings and sites representing the spirited history of the small village that began as an 1850s lumbering settlement.

 Our most scenic tour, the History Cruise takes place on the same watercraft that is used for taxi services and sunset cruises.
 Enjoy an hour on the water with our docent.
 Learn about the sites of various businesses and events that took place along the shoreline.
 See it all from the lake point of view.
-The cost is $10, required to cover the watercraft operating expenses.
-The one-hour tour departs from the water taxi dock at 3 rd street and the lakeshore.
+The cost is $15, required to cover the watercraft operating expenses.
+The one-hour tour departs from the water taxi dock at 4th street.
 See the Pentwater Water Taxi page on Facebook for the latest information on how to purchase tickets in advance to reserve your seat(s).
 Walk-ups are welcome if there is room.